openhab/openhab-addons/bundles/org.openhab.binding.coronastats/README.md

 This binding supports a `world` thing, which polls the dataset in an adjustable interval as a bridge and provides the statistics for the whole world.
 The `country` thing, representing the statistics for a specified country.

+## Discovery

+This binding will add a default `world` thing into the Inbox.
+This can be used as bridge for country things you may add manually.

 ## Thing Configuration

 ### World